iamYannC/network-analysis/README.md

 # Network Plots

-The output folder currently contains various iterations of plotting.
-Once finalized, Only one version for each network (4 in total) will remain.
+The output folder currently contains plots with random titles, without group names.
+This will eventually change.
+There are 4 networks, each has one or two plots.

 Here is an example of the ‘pink’ group network:
 ![](output%20files/pinks_svg.svg)